 Non-methane volatile organic compounds

 A list of the principal NMVOCs, from the main emission sources, and a classification of the volatile organic compounds (VOCs) according to their importance, was included in the Convention on Long-range Transboundary Air Pollution (CLRTAP) protocol in order to address reductions in VOC emissions and their transnational flows (UNECE, 1991).
 The CLRTAP protocol classifies NMVOCs into three groups, according to their importance in the formation of O3 episodes, considering both the global quantity emitted and the VOCs’ reactivity with hydroxyl radicals.

+Since then, European atmospheric chemistry research has substantially refined the scientific basis for NMVOC classification, moving beyond simple compound lists toward quantitative assessments based on emission magnitude, atmospheric lifetime, and chemical reactivity.

+Contemporary European reviews emphasise that the contribution of individual NMVOCs to ozone formation depends on both the quantity emitted and their reactivity with hydroxyl radicals, typically expressed using metrics such as incremental reactivity or ozone formation potential (Derwent et al., 2010; Monks et al., 2015).

 Some of the major NMVOCs released from livestock housing are listed in annex 1, Table A1.2.